-[ARTICLE] Why are Students Chronically Disengaged Since COVID-19?
+Why Are Students Chronically Disengaged Since the COVID-19 Pandemic?

 In the wake of the COVID-19 pandemic, educators face an urgent challenge: re-engaging students in a learning environment that has been significantly disrupted.
 Statistics show that student engagement has plummeted post-COVID.
 According to a 2021 survey by the National Center for Education Statistics, only 47% of students reported feeling engaged in their learning, a sharp decline from pre-pandemic levels.
 To address this, the Generation Wellness Framework—focusing on the pillars of Regulate, Connect, and Reflect—offers a comprehensive approach to reinvigorate student participation and enthusiasm in the classroom.